 If a person does not need to know a given piece of information, simply respond with “I’ve been asked not to release that; it’s confidential.”
 Some individuals may be upset or surprised, but others may genuinely not realize they are requesting private patient info.
 In turn, if a source begins to disclose confidential resources, be sure to stop the speaker and state clearly that you do not need to know what he is about to share.

 3. Manage Outside Information Requests

 Sometimes, information requests come from outside sources.
 These transactions can be harder to handle, especially if a third party sounds particularly authoritative.
 Nevertheless, patient information should never be disclosed to anyone without verifying identity and the reasoning for a request.

 In order to avoid inadvertently providing the wrong person with PHI information, a verification process should be implemented.
 A thorough consent form that collects adequate identifying details can be an asset for any practice, and can be used for authorization in a wide variety of functions, not just those limited to treatment, payment, or healthcare operations.

 Misplacing a patient file or leaving a few folders in an exam room may seem harmless, but this can be the start of a larger problem.
 All confidential information should be kept in a secure area that can be locked when not in use.
 Fax machines, computers, and phones should also be protected behind barriers, whether virtual or physical, to restrict access by the wrong individuals.

 In order to protect both patients and yourself, no potentially confidential information should be left on counters, desks, or any area not secured by lock and key.
-This includes patient intake forms, recently faxed records, medical history forms, billing information, or even Post-It notes with vague details on it.
+This includes hipaa compliance forms, patient intake forms, recently faxed records, patient record release form, medical history forms, billing information, or even Post-It notes with vague details on it.
 Sign in sheets, schedules, and other posted information should not contain any PHI information, unless kept in a restricted area.

 5. Emphasize Electronic Strategies